SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

 then MCSat will be automatically selected.

 The MCSat solver does not currently support as many features as the DPLL(T) implementation.
-In particular, MCSat does not yet support push and pop.
+In particular, MCSat does not yet support computing unsat cores.

 **Theory Solvers**